3.2 Allohexaploid T. aestivum

 Next, we visualize changes in expression ratios of the first subgenome between the two tissues.
 In the plot, homeologs with q-values less than 0.01 are highlighted.

-Figure 3.7: Changes in homeolog expression ratios of the A-subgenome between shoot apex and leaf tissues.
+Figure 3.8: Changes in homeolog expression ratios of the A-subgenome between shoot apex and leaf tissues.
 Each point represents the ratio in shoot apex (x-axis) and leaf (y-axis).
 Orange points indicate homeologs with significant changes, gray points indicate homeologs without significant changes.

 To change the subgenome used for calculating expression ratios,

-argument to the corresponding subgenome number.
+set the base argument to the corresponding subgenome number.

 For example, to use the second subgenome, run the following.

-Figure 3.8: Changes in homeolog expression ratios of the B-subgenome between shoot apex and leaf tissues.
+Figure 3.9: Changes in homeolog expression ratios of the B-subgenome between shoot apex and leaf tissues.
 Each point represents the ratio in shoot apex (x-axis) and leaf (y-axis).
 Orange points indicate homeologs with significant changes, gray points indicate homeologs without significant changes.

 3.2.4 Combining Subgenomes

-Additionally, users who want to test expression ratios
+Users who want to test expression ratios

 between the combined A- and B-subgenomes versus the D-subgenome

-using the combine_hexp()
+using the combine_hexp() function.

 Assuming the A- and B-subgenomes are stored as the first and second subgenomes

-object (as defined in the mapping_table
+in the x object (as defined in the mapping_table),

-set subgenomes = c(1, 2)
+set subgenomes = c(1, 2) to combine them.

 ## # 2 subgenome sets (D, A+B)